jianpingw/wl-perf/README.md

 The `find messages` test case takes about 3 seconds on a Core i3-3110M (2.4GHz) HP laptop (the database has zero row before running the test case).

+In `MailboxController.js`, remove all the `populate` calls and it takes about 95ms.